tayoso2/sfXtra/README.md

 There are a variety of methods for installing packages directly from github.
 You may want to research these and find the most appropriate for you.

-You can try running the following code from within R Studio:
+You can try running the following code from within R Studio or running "install.R"

 ```R
 # install devtools libraries from cran